tundish/blathnaid/blathnaid/book/chapters.rst

 A token
 -------

-Then the Blacksmith opened a small tin box, taking from it a wrap of waxed paper and a metal tool, like a saddler's punch.

 Then he heated a small billet of iron, about the size of a pea pod, which had a hole in one end.

 Activated
 ---------

 [NARRATOR]_

+    The Blacksmith opens a small tin box.
+He takes from it a wrap of waxed paper and a metal tool, like a saddler's punch.

     Peeling apart the paper, despite his grimy fingers, he carefully removes a small thin sheet of white metal foil.
 With the iron still hot, he deftly drops the metal foil upon the surface, and placing